pnp/script-samples/scripts/spo-export-hub-site-hierarchy/README.md

 ![Screenshot of the example](./assets/example.png)

-The following is a sample of the output markdown.
+The following is a sample of the output markdown:

 ```markdown
 # SharePoint Sites in tenant [contoso]